Legal Economy – meeting barristers’ needs

 We hope that Legal Economy will present a new way for you to fill your calendar, and to get your name in front of the solicitors who are deciding who to brief.

 Will other barristers and solicitors find out how much I charge?

-- (a) Bid for a particular piece of work; and
+- (a) Tendered for a particular piece of work; and

 Will I have enough information to submit a properly-considered tender?

 We hope so, and if you don’t have enough information, don’t submit a tender until you consider that your questions about the work have been answered to your satisfaction.

 Legal Economy has a “question and answer” function so that you can ask the solicitor who posted the work for any additional information.
 So, remember to ask questions if you think that the description of the work given by the solicitor is too imprecise for you to be able to tender.

 If I’m successful, will I have to disclose my costs in accordance with the Legal Profession Uniform Law?